 LIBTAYO can cause serious side effects.

-The most common side effects of LIBTAYO include muscle or bone pain, tiredness, rash, and diarrhea.
+The most common side effects of LIBTAYO include tiredness, muscle or bone pain, rash, diarrhea, and low levels of red blood cells (anemia).
 These are not all the possible side effects of LIBTAYO.
 Make sure to read all of the important information about LIBTAYO.

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.See the most important

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.See the most important